tanish35/Pomodoro-App/README.md

    - `GOOGLE_CLIENT_ID`: OAuth 2.0 Google Client ID.
    - `GOOGLE_CLIENT_SECRET`: OAuth 2.0 Google Client Secret.

-4. **Run the Backend**: To start the backend server, run the following command from the root directory of the project.
+4. **Run the Backend**: To start the backend and frontend server, run the following command from the root directory of the project.

    ```bash
    npm run dev